mel-edo/Metricly/README.md

 - Charts using mui
 - notifications for when a server goes down
 - Alerts and notifications for threshold breaches.
+- when traffic peaks make a alert at the area of the page where it says no active alerts
 - Historical metrics storage and retrieval for trend analysis.

 #### Backend